 2. Analytical Performance Cookies

 We use these types of cookies to monitor our websites performance and how their users may use it.
 These cookies provide us with information that helps us provide better products to their users and also to identify any areas that may need maintenance.
-For example, we use performance cookies on The Sun’s website to provide the most popular news articles further up the page of the website.

 3. Functional Cookies